 Tim Butler: "The last few [tours], we've been doing stuff that we haven't played for a while from the first album and the second album."
 (Yellow Scene 2014)

-Tim Butler: "We're just so blessed that we still have that audience.
+Tim Butler: "Yeah, it's amazing and we're just so blessed that we still have that audience.
 I mean the first record came out in 1980 which is 35 years ago or something, and we have audiences that are growing."
 (Outline Magazine 2017)

 Tim Butler: "For the first album we could barely play our instruments, but we had the attitude, and we'd go onstage and do a 20-minute jam around 'Imitation Of Christ.'
 Maybe after a few times of doing that, another song would come out of the jamming."
 (Music-Illuminati 2018)